Skip to Main Content

 Erik J. Halverson

-Erik is also experienced in all facets of patent litigation from initial motions through post-verdict briefing and appeal.
+Erik is experienced in all facets of patent litigation from initial motions through post-verdict briefing and appeal.
 He has been involved in cases in the Northern and Southern Districts of California, the District of Delaware, the Eastern and Western Districts of Texas, the Southern District of Mississippi, and the Eastern District of Virginia, among other jurisdictions across the country.
 His jury trial experience includes conducting opening statements, the presentation of and cross-examination of technical and damages witnesses in federal district court.
 Erik also has experience presenting and cross-examining witnesses before the International Trade Commission (ITC).
 At the Federal Circuit, Erik has secured favorable outcomes for his clients by focusing on the issues that matter most and approaching those issues from all angles.

 Erik has experience handling standard patent prosecution matters as well as arguing prosecution appeal matters before the PTAB.
 Erik also handles patent licensing, due diligence, and counseling matters.
 His experience includes license negotiation and drafting; joint development agreements and independent contractor agreements; and international IP portfolio review.